 In 1810, Chopin was born in the Duchy of Warsaw to a French father and Polish mother.
 Although he immigrated to Paris at age 20, he retained his identity as a Polish composer and musician.
 Named for Poland’s most famous composer, Warsaw’s Fryderyk Chopin Airport offers a very good Priority Pass lounge named the Preludium Executive Lounge.
-The name cleverly references some of Chopin’s musical works and the lounge’s function as the beginning of a journey to faraway lands or even just to Krakow, Poland where I was headed.
+The name cleverly references some of Chopin’s musical works and the lounge’s function as the beginning of a journey to faraway lands or even just 150 miles down the road to Krakow, Poland where I was headed.

 I’d been to Warsaw a couple of times and had even dropped in at the Church of the Nuns of the Visitation where Chopin played the organ as a student.
 But those trips were years ago and I was not into airport lounges then.